MicrosoftDocs/windows-dev-docs/hub/xamarin/xamarin-android.md

 upButton.Click += UpButton_Click;
 ```

-When you're finished, MainPage.xaml.cs should look like this:
+When you're finished, MainActivity.cs should look like this:

 ```csharp
 using Android.App;